MENU CLOSE

 Pension

-According to the "Labor Standards Act", we allocate monthly retirement reserves for employees under the old retirement scheme.
-Additionally, for employees under the new retirement scheme as per the "Labor Pension Act", we contribute 6% of their insured salary to their retirement pension each month, with the option for voluntary contributions ranging from 0% to 6% to their individual retirement account established by the Bureau of Labor Insurance.
+According to the "Labor Standards Act," we allocate monthly retirement reserves for employees under the old retirement scheme.
+Additionally, for employees under the new retirement scheme as per the "Labor Pension Act," we contribute 6% of their insured salary to their retirement pension each month, with the option for voluntary contributions ranging 0 to 6% to their individual retirement account established by the Bureau of Labor Insurance.

 Scholarship

 The Welfare Committee arranges for reservations for external movie theaters.
 All employees and their family members can participate, and free drinks and snacks are provided.
-Employees sign up for participation through the internal system.
-Holding this activity can reduce stress, enhance employees' work satisfaction and sense of belonging, and promote employee relaxation and team cohesion.
+Holding this activity can reduce stress, enhance employees' work satisfaction and sense of belonging, and promote employee relaxation and strengthen team cohesion.

 Vision Impairment Massage Services

-Employees can make massage appointments each month through the "Reservation Management System".
-After booking, they can visit the B1 fitness center at the scheduled time to enjoy a 15-minute massage session with an on-site massage therapist.
-In 2023, a total of 500 visits to the massage service were recorded.
+Employees can make massage appointments each month through the "Reservation Management System."
+After booking, they can visit the fitness center at the scheduled time to enjoy a 15-minute massage session with an on-site massage therapist.
+In 2024, a total of 2,490 visits to the massage service were recorded.

 Talent Cultivation and Management

 Giga Computing has developed corresponding training programs for different levels and positions to enhance employees' professional skills, improve management capabilities, and achieve the company’s operational goals, thereby strengthening corporate competitiveness.
-In 2023, Giga Computing provided training to a total of 1,487 participants, with an average training time of 4.08 hours per person.
+In 2024, the average training hours for employees at Giga Computing HQ and GIGAIPC totaled 5.92 hours.

 Average Hours of Training in 2023